tweenrex/core/README.md

 # TweenRex Core

-This project contains the core objects for TweenRex: TRexObservable, TweenRex, and TyrannoScrollus
+This project contains the core objects for TweenRex: TRexObservable, TweenRex, and TyrannoScrollus.

 ## License
 This library is licensed under MIT.